 The bill would exempt certain applicants and employees from the bill’s provisions, including employees in the building and construction trades and applicants and employees in positions requiring a federal background investigation or clearance, as specified.
 (1)

 How can employers still maintain workplace safety?

 “Businesses would still be allowed to use saliva tests that look for active Tetrahydrocannabinol, or THC, a sign that a worker could be intoxicated on the job.”
-(2) Rapid saliva based testing provides the solution as it has a window of detection that starts immediately after use and lasts for the entire marijuana window of impairment, is easy to administer on-site, donor driven and is non-invasive.
-It provides fairness to legal users outside of work while ensuring safety on the job.
+(2) Rapid saliva-based testing provides the solution as it has a window of detection that starts after use and lasts for the entire 3-to-10 hour marijuana window of impairment, it is easy to administer on-site, donor-driven, and is non-invasive.
+It acts as an effective deterrent to workplace cannabis use and provides fairness to legal users while ensuring safety on the job.

 How can our solution help businesses?

-XALIVA® THC detects the actual psychoactive THC molecule rather than its metabolites and provides recent use detection of marijuana that better aligns with potential impairment.
-With high accuracy it provides real-time THC detection using saliva within five minutes, while being a portable and cost-effective solution to screen employees on-site.
+XALIVA® THC detects the actual psychoactive THC molecule rather than its metabolites and provides recent marijuana use detection within the last 10 hours.
+With high accuracy, it provides real-time THC detection using saliva within five minutes while being a portable and cost-effective solution to screen employees on-site.
 XALIVA THC allows employers to retain responsible employees while ensuring workplace safety with a fair test that only detects recent use.